Create Buffer Size from an Attribute Value

 8. Run Workspace and Visualize Output

-The below image shows the buffered polygon over top of the source dataset.
+The image below shows the buffered polygon overlaid on the source dataset.
 Bottlenecks with lower speed values are outlined in red:

-You have successfully created a workspace that uses the source data’s speed attribute to create a buffer around the geometry.
+You have successfully created a workspace that uses the source data’s speed attribute to buffer the geometry.

 Additional Resources